-My husband and two little boys aren’t super great about vegetables.
+My husband and two little boys aren’t super great about eating vegetables.
 Carrots, sure.
 Cucumbers, sure.
+So this mom has to get creative.
+And this spaghetti sauce recipe that is entirely made out of vegetables, AND tastes good!
+It’s a winner.

 And we love spaghetti here in the Larson house.
 So I was inspired by Jamie Oliver’s 7-veg tomato sauce, and put my own spin on it and made it more “busy-parent friendly”.
 The biggest battle is prepping the veggies for this recipe, but I highly recommend these knives for your young kids to help!